Financial Assistance for Teacher Education Students

 Information about financial aid and scholarships for our teacher education majors.

-For more information on financial aid opportunities at SUNY Plattsburgh, please visit the Financial Aid Office website.
+For more information on financial aid opportunities at SUNY Plattsburgh, please visit the student financial services website.

 The Teacher Education Unit has a number of scholarships available to both undergraduate and graduate education majors.

-Undergraduate applications for scholarships are generally due in the Teacher Education Unit Administrative Office (Room 302 Sibley) in March of each year.
+Undergraduate applications for scholarships are generally due in the Education Unit Administrative Office (302 Sibley) in March of each year.

 Plan to stop by the office in early February for more information and an application form.